 4th of July Safety Tips

+Many people look forward to the July 4th holiday.
+From picnics to fireworks, this holiday is a lot of fun for people, but the summer holiday also brings many dangers for our dogs.
+From BBQ-safe foods to fireworks, there’s lots to consider when it comes to your dog.
 Fireworks are a normal part of the holiday, but they are frightening to many dogs.
-Some dogs are merely uncomfortable with the sounds of fireworks, while others are terrified and unable to calm down or relax.
 Fear can make dogs act unpredictably, and as a result, they may dart outdoors, jump or dig under fences, and go missing.
-As scary as this season can be for our dogs, there are things that dog owners can do to support their dogs.
 Here are tips for keeping your dog safe over the 4th of July holiday.

-BBQ hazards:
+BBQ hazards

-Avoid fireworks:
+Avoid Fireworks

-Watch doors:
+Watch Doors

 Join Our What The Pup Community